PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-08 14:23:41
+Last updated: 2024-04-08 14:24:15
-Random Quote: May his death satisfy you. - Gustavo Fring
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams